MarcoFercia/MarcoFercia/README.md

 I studied 3D animations, games and interactive enviroments at Seville.
 During these studies I learn how to 3D model, animate and texturing.
 Also I learn a bit of C# in Unity and made my first projects.

-After these, I studied Game Programming Master's Degree at U-Tad, Madrid.
+After these, I'm studying Game Programming Master's Degree at U-Tad, Madrid.
 Where I learn a lot about C++ and video game programming.
 Also I learn how to use Unreal Engine and Unity.

+Now I'm finishing Howl of Iron in U-tad and preparing myself to start in the game industry.